dataoids/docker-deployments/Django/README.md

 ## Hello World

-We are using the Django app from the [hello-world](https://github.com/dataoids/hello-world) repo to deploy it using Docker.

-To deploy it on docker change the directory to the Django folder and and simply run: `docker compose up`
+To deploy the Django app from the [hello-world](https://github.com/dataoids/hello-world) repository using Docker, navigate to the Django folder and run the command: `docker compose up`.
+The application will be accessible on port 8000.